ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_schemas/beacon-v2/+generated__InfoResponse.md

 __Type:__ object
 __Description:__ Response of a query over Beacon info.

-Use `InfoResponseContent` when querying the Beacon info endpoints, and `DatasetResponseContent` when querying the datasets endpoint.
+Use `InfoResponseContent` when querying the Beacon info endpoints, `DatasetResponseContent` when querying the datasets endpoint, and `FilteringTermResponseContent` when querying the filtering terms endpoint.

 ### Properties